kamui/retriable/README.md

 end
 ```

 You can also specify a timeout if you want the code block to only try for X amount of seconds.
 This timeout is per try.

 The implementation uses `Timeout::timeout`, which may be [unsafe](https://jvns.ca/blog/2015/11/27/why-rubys-timeout-is-dangerous-and-thread-dot-raise-is-terrifying/) [and](http://blog.headius.com/2008/02/ruby-threadraise-threadkill-timeoutrb.html) [even](https://adamhooper.medium.com/in-ruby-dont-use-timeout-77d9d4e5a001) [dangerous](https://www.mikeperham.com/2015/05/08/timeout-rubys-most-dangerous-api/).
-The recommendation is that you're better off impelenting your own timeout methods depending on what your code is doing than use this feature.
-This may be deprecated in future versions.
+You can use this option, but you need to be very careful because the code in the block, including libraries or other code it calls, could be interrupted by the timeout at any line.
+You must ensure you have the right rescue logic and guards in place ([Thread.handle_interrupt](https://www.rubydoc.info/stdlib/core/Thread.handle_interrupt)) to handle that possible behavior.
+If that's not possible, the recommendation is that you're better off impelenting your own timeout methods depending on what your code is doing than use this feature.

 ```ruby
 Retriable.retriable(timeout: 60) do